Introduction to Smart Manufacturing 100

 - Describe the cycle of data capture, data analysis, and process control in smart manufacturing.

-- Describe enterprise system software and its role in smart manufacturing.
+- Describe enterprise system planning and manufacturing execution system software and its role in smart manufacturing.

 - Describe the role of digital threads in smart manufacturing.